 Size of the Cooking Surface

-For us the size of the cooking surface is crucial - you don’t want to find yourself without enough room for all the meat for all your family and guests.
+For us the ideal cooking space is crucial - you don’t want to find yourself without enough room for all the meat for all your family and guests.

-There doesn’t seem to be a standard size for smoker grill combos as such, but you can be assured that all of the smoker grill combos in our top 5, have a decent amount of cooking surface area.
+There doesn’t seem to be a standard size for smoker grill combos as such, but you can be assured that all of the best smoker grill combo in our top 5, have a decent amount of cooking surface area.

 There are various ways to fuel your smoker grill combo, and you need to choose the one that’s right for you.
 Each has its advantages and disadvantages and we will walk you through them.

 Gas, first of all, is very popular.
 It generally heats up faster than other fuels and to add to the convenience, a gas smoker grill combo is easier to clean up than your other smoker grill combos.
-Gas however does nothing for the flavor of your smoked meats.
+A gas grill however does nothing for the flavor of your smoked meats.

 Charcoal based fuels is another common feature in smoker grill combos.
-It’s fast to heat up and most charcoal based smoker grill combos feature an ash pan, so charcoal based smoker grill combos can be super easy to clean too.
+It’s fast to heat up and most charcoal grill and smoker feature an ash pan, so charcoal based smoker grill combos can be super easy to clean too.

-If you wanted to go for a natural fuel source you could do worse than going for pellets.
+If you wanted to go for a natural fuel source you could go with pellets.
 Pellets are completely free of the artificial adhesives you find in other fuels, so your smoked meat taste won’t be compromised.
 Check out our pellet smoker buyer's guide.

 Now wood, my personal favorite, can really enhance the flavor of your meat.
 They range in flavor strength from apple and cherry which are mild, through to pecan and hickory for a good medium strength, right the way through to mesquite for flavor with that bit more depth.

 Temperature range is imperative in your smoker grill combo.
 Some people like to do their grilling at 165 degrees Fahrenheit, while you’ll want your smoking to be set between 200 and 220 degrees Fahrenheit.